jvanbrug/linux-config/README.md

 # Linux Config

-Every code block can be copy-pasted into the terminal and run immediately.
+Most code blocks in this document can be copy-pasted into the terminal and run immediately.
+There are a few that require user input such as `<your username>`.

 ## Add Git APT Repository